 Top of the page

 Atrial flutter is a type of heartbeat problem (arrhythmia) that usually causes a fast heart rate.
 In atrial flutter, a problem with the heart's electrical system causes the two upper parts of the heart (the right atrium and the left atrium) to flutter, or beat very fast.
-Atrial flutter might be diagnosed using an an electrocardiogram (EKG).
-An EKG translates the heart's electrical activity into line tracings on paper.
+Atrial flutter might be diagnosed using an electrocardiogram (ECG or EKG).
+An ECG translates the heart's electrical activity into line tracings on paper.

-Treating atrial flutter is important for several reasons.
+Treating atrial flutter is important to prevent stroke, heart failure, and reduce symptoms you may be having.
 The change in heartbeat can cause blood clots.
 The clots can travel from your heart to your brain and cause a stroke.
-A fast heartbeat can make you feel light-headed, dizzy, and weak.
-And over time, it can also increase your risk for heart failure.
+Over time, atrial flutter can also lead to weakening the heart's pumping function (heart failure).

-Atrial flutter is often the result of another heart condition, such as coronary artery disease or some other heart rhythm problems.
+Atrial flutter is often the result of another heart condition, such as coronary artery disease or heart valve problems.
 Making changes to improve your heart health will help you stay healthy and active.

-Your doctor may prescribe medicines to help slow down your heartbeat.
+Your doctor may prescribe medicines to help relieve your symptoms, help slow down your heartbeat, or help lower the amount of atrial flutter you have.
 You may also take medicine to help prevent a stroke.
-In some cases, a procedure called catheter ablation is done to stop atrial flutter.
+For some people, procedures to stop atrial flutter, electrical cardioversion or catheter ablation, may be recommended.

 Call 911 anytime you think you may need emergency care.
 For example, call if: